Thermodynamics and phase transitions of $\kappa$-deformed Schwarzschild-AdS black holes

 In particular, uncharged BHs modified by minimal length scale corrections can exhibit criticality and phase transitions analogous to those of charged BHs in the standard commutative setting.
-These results highlight how features arising from quantum gravity inspired frameworks, such as loop quantum gravity and space-time non-commutativity, can manifest themselves in the semiclassical thermodynamic behaviour of BHs.
+These results highlight how features arising from quantum gravity inspired frameworks, such as LQG and space-time non-commutativity, can manifest themselves in the semiclassical thermodynamic behaviour of BHs.
 A natural next step would be to extend the present analysis using the Euclidean action approach in \(\kappa\)-deformed space-time.
 Such an extension would provide a more complete understanding of BH thermodynamics in the \(\kappa\)-deformed framework and may also help clarify its holographic interpretation within the AdS/CFT correspondence.